Engine fuel supply was cut just before Air India jet crash, preliminary report says

 Seconds after the engines attempted to relight, one pilot called out, “MAYDAY MAYDAY MAYDAY.”
 The controller called out for the plane’s callsign, but didn’t get a response and watched the plane crash in the distance.

+The fuel switches were “designed to be intentionally moved,” according to CNN safety analyst David Soucie, who said cases in which all fuel switches were turned off accidentally are “extremely rare.”

+“Throughout the years, those switches have been improved to make sure that they cannot be accidentally moved and that they’re not automatic.
+They don’t move themselves in any manner,” Soucie said on Friday.

-The captain of the flight was a 56-year-old male who flew over 15,000 hours in his career.
-The first officer was a 32-year old male with over 3,400 flying hours.
+The captain of the flight was a 56-year-old who had flown more than 15,000 hours in his career.
+The first officer was a 32-year old man with over 3,400 flying hours.

+Investigators also noted settings on equipment found in the wreckage was normal for takeoff.
+The plane’s fuel was tested and found to be of satisfactory quality, and no significant bird activity is observed in the vicinity of the flight path, according to the report.

+The takeoff weight for the plane was found to be within allowable limits, and there were no “Dangerous Goods” on the aircraft.
+Investigators found the flaps on the wings of the plane were set in the 5-degree position, which is correct for takeoff, and the landing gear lever was in the down position.

 In addition to those on board, a number of people on the ground were killed when the plane crashed into the BJ Medical College and Hospital hostel.